mattiaitaliano/mattiaitaliano/README.md

 ## Resources:

-_Disclaimer: They are not-mine-forked-repositories that I finde useful to share_
+_Disclaimer: They are not-mine-forked-repositories that I find useful to share_